2024ACTL1101/class-work-showcase-DampBiscuitt/README.md

 * [Banking and ERM](banking.md)
 * Coding Assignment: [Algorithmic Trading](algotrading.md) <- filled this
 * Coding Assignment: [CAPM Model](capm.md) <- filled this

 ---
 **Testimonial:**

-**John Doe:** (Change to your name)
+**Sandy Tran:** (Change to your name)

-Throughout ACTL1101, I have mastered the topics listed in principles of actuarial science, and the coding assignment work is mine.
-I feel much more prepared for my future career.

-😄😄😄
+I really enjoyed this course!
+I had quite a bit of engaging content that opened my eyes to the world of actuarial studies.
+The lectures were well-structured and the concepts were explained clearly (thanks Xiao Xu and Peter Lee!).
+I appreciated the practical examples and real-world applications incorporated into the lessons, which helped solidify my understanding.
+The assignments and projects were challenging yet rewarding, providing a great opportunity to apply what we learned.
+The instructors were supportive and always available to help with any questions.
+Overall, I feel more confident in my foundational knowledge of actuarial studies and am excited to delve deeper into this field.
+Highly recommend this course to anyone interested in actuarial science!